bastien34/cookiecutter_ooo_extension/README.md

 You'll find a file description here: https://wiki.openoffice.org/wiki/Documentation/DevGuide/Extensions/File_Format

-We use `{{cookiecutter.extension_name}}` in filename to keep thinks distinct and well organized.
-If you have many extension, each one with has a config.xcu, it might be difficult to find straight away which project it belongs to.
+We use `{{cookiecutter.extension_name}}` in filename to keep things distinct and well organized.
+If you have many extensions, each one with a config.xcu, it might be difficult to find straight away which project it belongs to.